Eashir/TableviewCellPartTwo/README.md

 2. Make axis vertical
 <br>
 3. Set Distribution to 'Fill Equally'
+   This is because we have two equal halves in the UI that we're going for
 <img width="260" alt="Screen Shot 2024-01-12 at 9 23 58 PM" src="https://github.com/Eashir/TableviewCellPartTwo/assets/20934684/38aee065-9347-458e-90e2-8d2db2a2ba28">

 <br><br>